Post modified on

 Why do I need it?
 Those specific products need to be separated/ have different ads/ have different keywords etc. Let me give you a real example: I promote books.
 Many books have been filmed (and named exactly the same as the book).
-Unfortunately, more people search for movie than the book.
-Therefore there is lower CTR on my book selling ads and what is worse – the CR from these is super low.
+Unfortunately, more people search for a movie than a book.
+Therefore there is lower CTR on my book-selling ads and what is worse – the CR from these is super low.
 In order to make the SEM profitable, I created the new element in Mergado – linked it with PPC Bee and then I adjusted the keyword generator for these products.
-And the campaigns ROI grow immediately while the revenue stayed almost the same.
+And the campaign’s ROI grow immediately while the revenue stayed almost the same.

 3. Campaign generation

-Is it better to have in PPC Bee just one campaign or segment it more? – Segment it only if it needs.
+Is it better to have in PPC Bee just one campaign or segment it more? – Segment it only if needed.
 Not more.